Human cloning sounds like something out of a sci-fi movie, why are Muslims thinking about it?

 Human cloning analogizes humans to mechanical objects that can carbon copied multiple times over: gametes are malleable ingredients, objects that can be picked apart and put back together.
 It assumes one simply needs all the parts to build a human being.
 But we know humans have a ruh or soul, which is not an object that can be created in a beaker.
 From start to finish, Muslim scientists and researchers must ask: what are our metaphysical considerations?
 What are the assumptions underpinning arguments advocating for and against human cloning?
 Is the process permissible?
 What would be the benefit and harm in this, as defined by the sharīa?

-Understanding biotechnology solely in terms of progress – however one defines it – and the freedom to do and gain more without restriction, is devoid of care for society as a whole.
+Understanding biotechnology solely in terms of progress and the freedom to do and gain more without restriction, is devoid of care for society as a whole.
 It ignores how individual actions amount to collective impact, not simply in this world, but in the next as well.